krathalan/apparmor-profiles/README.md

 The only directories in the home directory that Firefox is allowed to access are `~/{D,d}ownloads` and `~/.mozilla`.
 You won't be able to, for example, upload things to the web from your Documents directory.
 You'll need to copy the file to your downloads directory first.

 ### gpg-agent
-This profile has only been tested with the gtk2 pinentry program.
+This profile will only work with the `pinentry-curses` pinentry program.

 You may need to add local changes to allow access to your GPG keys, if you keep them somewhere other than `~/.gnupg`.

 ### evince
 This profile assumes you only want to view documents in `~/{D,d}ocuments/` and `~/{D,d}ownloads`.
 If you do not, add local changes.
 Evince does not need access to your whole home directory.